-In this article, we’ll tell you everything you need to know, from the benefits to the challenges and how to start your own home cleaning business.
+In this guide, we’ll cover everything you need to know — from the benefits and challenges to the exact steps for starting your own cleaning business.

 Why should I start a home cleaning business?

-As we mentioned at the beginning, a house cleaning business is an ever-growing industry.
+A cleaning business is an ever-growing industry.
 There is a high demand for the service and there are many job opportunities.
-Starting a home cleaning business can be a rewarding and profitable venture for several reasons.
+So, starting a home cleaning business can be a rewarding and profitable venture for several reasons.

 Let’s take a look at some good reasons of why you should start your own home cleaning business: